georgeharrison4242/countdown-solver/README.md

 # Countdown Solver
-A Python-based desktop application to solve number and word problems from the UK gameshow 'Countdown'.
+A Python-based desktop application to solve number and word problems from the UK game-show 'Countdown'.

 Number problems are described as follows:
 * **Input**: 6 integers from the sets {25,50,75,100} and {1,...,10},